Change of Balls

 Ball Specification

 Replacement balls must comply with the FIP ball specification.
 See ball requirements for the full specification (diameter, weight, pressure, and bounce).
+Read our padel balls guide for brand comparisons and buying recommendations.

 Summary